BroCodeAT/watten.py/Commands.md

 - to: str → Name of the Client to send the Command to
 - played: list[int] → The cards that have been played already

+### TURN_WINNER
+    Send the name of the winner of the current turn

+**Attributes:**
+- to: str → Name of the Client to send the Command to
+- winner: str → The name of the winner

 # Client to Server

 ### PLAY_CARD